I don’t think I have ever used the words “camping” and “therapy” in the same sentence before.

 I have always gone camping simply because I enjoyed it, I like using all my gear, sleeping in my tent, spending time with my family, and food always tastes better cooked on the campfire.

-Due to the unorganized state of my camping gear, a small window of opportunity, and really, really bad weather, I did not manage the impromptu camping trip I needed.
+Due to the unorganised state of my camping gear, a small window of opportunity, and really, really bad weather, I did not manage the impromptu camping trip I needed.

-But it did make me realize that I get much more out of a camping trip than I realized.
-I don’t just go camping for fun, I also need it as a type of therapy, to bring my self back to a sort of reality, to keep perspective on the important things in my life.
+But it did highlight to me that I get much more out of a camping trip than I realised.
+I don’t just go camping for fun.
+I also need it as a type of therapy – to bring myself back to a sort of reality.
+To keep perspective on the important things in my life.

-There are no distractions that day to day life tempts us with, you don’t get reminded of your “to do” list every time you walk past it, no television, radio, no phone… if you turn it off.
+There are no distractions that day to day life tempts us with, you don’t get reminded of your “to do” list every time you walk past it.
+There’s no television, radio, no phone… if you turn it off.
 You can focus solely on yourself, and your family.

 Share this article with anyone you think could do with a dose of “camping therapy”.